 A black screen can be a software lockup, broken display, damaged connector path, drained battery, charging failure, water exposure, or board-level problem.
+Sometimes it happens for no visible reason; sometimes the screen went dark the instant the phone hit concrete.
 The repair decision changes depending on whether the phone is still alive behind the dark display.

 The useful question is not “is the screen black?”
 It is “what signs of life are still present, and what happened right before it went black?”